-Researchers discover master regulator that drives majority of lymphomaMay 13th, 2013 in Cancer /
+Researchers discover master regulator that drives majority of lymphomaMay 13, 2013 in Medicine & Health / Cancer

 A soon-to-be-tested class of drug inhibitors were predicted to help a limited number of patients with B-cell lymphomas with mutations affecting the EZH2 protein.
 However, a research team, led by investigators at Weill Cornell Medical College, now report that these agents may, in fact, help a much broader cross section of lymphoma patients.